Akiyuki Shinbo: Early 2000s

 Following New Hurricane Polymar at Tatsunoko Production, Shinbo started work on another project with the studio that never ended up being produced.
 Afterwards, he was asked to direct the cutscenes for Tatsunoko Fight (2000), a video game using characters from various Tatsunoko works, and was then asked to direct an original series titled "Warhead."
 Eventually, "Warhead" became "The SoulTaker" and was produced under Tatsunoko Production and their digital vision Tatsunoko VCR.
 Admittedly, when Shinbo worked on the series, he focused more on making unique shot compositions and imagery than creating a story, and left all organization of the narrative to previous collaborator and scriptwriter Mayori Sekijima.
 Along with Sekijima, the series also marked Shinbo's second collaboration with character designer Akio Watanabe, and his third with Toshiaki Tetsura, who worked on the series as the visual director and mechanical designer.
-Shinbo had Tetsura experimented with a technique of using the storyboards that the former had drawn, cleaning them up, and enlarging them to use as background layouts (原図).
+Shinbo and Tetsura experimented with a technique of using the storyboards that the former had drawn, cleaning them up, and enlarging them to use as background layouts (原図).
 The series' production faced many difficulties, and two of the most prominent issues included episode 10's storyboards taking too long to complete, and the team being unable to get many other companies to work on the show.
 Such inhibitions set back the show's production schedule during its broadcast run, though three studios did ultimately help out and take charge of three of The SoulTakers episodes: Kyoto Animation on episodes 3 and 6, and Triangle Staff (who further outsourced to Shaft) on episode 10.
 Normally, an outsourcing studio would pull out of a work if the schedule was too difficult, but Shaft took on the difficulty since the staff at the studio found the series to be interesting.
 Shinbo lauded both, stating that Kyoto Animation did a great job and that he was impressed with the quality of Shaft's episode.
 The SoulTaker received both praise and criticism for his direction and the series' art design by reviewers; despite the criticisms, Mike Toole of Anime News Network said that the series was important for being "the start of Akiyuki Shinbo's long transformation" as a director.